WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 ## Other collective behaviours

 ### Collective fault detection
 Hardware failures are still quite common.
-Techniques to allow robots to autonomously detect failures and faulty behaviors have been developed by exploiting the natural redundancy of swarm robotic systems. (p.29)
+Techniques to allow robots to autonomously detect failures and faulty behaviours have been developed by exploiting the natural redundancy of swarm robotic systems. (p.29)

 ### Group size regulation
 creating or selecting a group of a desired size.
 An excessive number of robots can reduce the performance of a system. (p.30)

 ### Human-swarm interaction
-Since there is neither a leader nor centralized control, the operator does not have a simple way to control the behavior of the system.
+Since there is neither a leader nor centralized control, the operator does not have a simple way to control the behaviour of the system.
 Human–swarm interaction studies how a human operator can control a swarm and receive feedback information from it.
 A human operator could use a central computer to select and control a subgroup of robots.
 The second approach is based on local interactions: the human operator places pre-programmed beacons in the environment.
-Such beacons are used to communicate a new behavior to the robots which are in their communication range. (p.30)
+Such beacons are used to communicate a new behaviour to the robots which are in their communication range. (p.30)

 ## Conclusion: limits and future directions
 Swarm robotics has several possible applications, including: exploration, surveillance, search and rescue, humanitarian demining, intrusion tracking, cleaning, inspection and transportation of large objects.
 With an increasing use of swarm robotics systems, we envision an increasing need for a swarm engineering. (p.31)